mira-amm/mira-amm-web/docs/v2-event-flowcharts.md

    - Add to `volumeAsset0`, `volumeAsset1`, `volumeUSD`
    - Add to `feesUSD`
    - Update `price0`, `price1` from new bin price

-2. **Fee Distribution:**
-   - Calculate fee per share in the bin
-   - Update all BinPosition entities in this bin:
-     - Add to `feesX`, `feesY` based on shares owned

 3. **Action Entity Creation:**
    - Set `type` = SWAP